We affirm the value and dignity of all people.

 What You Can Do

-Individual United Churches and members have actively spoken out against conversion therapy and successfully contributed to bans being passed in nine municipalities and three provinces across Canada.
+Individual United Churches and members have actively spoken out against conversion therapy and successfully contributed to bans being passed in multiple municipalities, five provinces, and one territory across Canada.
 Thanks to the work of former Ontario MPP the Rev. Cheri Di Novo, Ontario was the first province to pass a law banning conversion therapy.
 The church is deeply appreciative of their leadership on this issue.

 United Church resources